-In the short term, this poor diastolic function can be easily corrected by simply getting a favorable potassium sodium ratio.
-If not corrected, over time, this dysfunction becomes more difficult to reverse.
+At an early stage, this poor diastolic function can be easily corrected.
+Simply getting a favorable potassium sodium ratio returns function to normal.
+But if not corrected, over time, this dysfunction becomes more difficult to reverse.
 Areas of fibrosis (scarring) begin to show up in the heart when examined under the microscope.
-A series of studies was done to examine the subcellular mechanism that leads to the scarring in the heart seen in heart failure.
+A series of experiments examined the subcellular mechanism that leads to the scarring in the heart in heart failure.

 Subcellular Look At Heart Failure

-These studies were recently reviewed in an article (1) by the researchers who did this series of experiments.
-In animals experimentally subjected to high salt intake (potassium sodium ratio of 0.53) and high amounts of aldosterone, small foci of necrosis (dead heart cells) begin to form in the heart ventricle within 4 weeks.
-These areas of dead heart cells form small areas of scar tissue in the heart.
-The areas of scarring are much smaller than occurs from a heart attack.
+The researchers who did this series of experiments recently reviewed their studies in an article (1).
+In this case, animals experimentally subjected to high salt intake (potassium sodium ratio of 0.53), and high amounts of aldosterone, developed small foci of necrosis (dead heart cells) in the heart ventricle within 4 weeks.
+Subsequently these areas of dead heart cells form small areas of scar tissue.
+But in contrast to the scarring from a heart attack, the areas of scarring are much smaller.

 Over time this scarring takes up an increasing percentage of the heart.
 When the percentage is too much, the remaining heart muscle cells cannot pump blood strongly enough.
 This is known as heart failure.